parlamas/anosis/posts/dialectics.md

 date: " c.
 430 BC"
 ---

-**Dialectics** is asking the right questions and providing the right answers with an eye to uncovering the truth regarding the issue under examination.
+**Dialectics** is asking the right questions and providing the right answers with an eye to uncovering the truth regarding the issue under examination...